-What is Q Ratio?
+What is the Q Ratio?

-Q Ratio, or Tobin’s Q Ratio, is a ratio between a physical asset’s market value and its replacement value.
+The Q Ratio, or Tobin’s Q Ratio, is a ratio between a physical asset’s market value and its replacement value.
 The ratio was developed by James Tobin, a Nobel laureate in economics.
 Tobin suggested a hypothesis that the combined market value of all companies on the stock market should be about equal to their replacement costs.
 The ratio can be used for valuing a single company and even the whole stock market.

-Formula of Q Ratio
+Formula of the Q Ratio

-The original formula for Q Ratio is:
+The original formula for the Q Ratio is:

 However, in real life, it is very difficult to estimate the replacement costs of total assets.
 Thus, there is a modification of the original formula, in which the replacement costs of the assets are replaced with their book values.

 The Q Ratio can be calculated for the overall market: